 Agency-wide training requirements are driven by changing staffing needs, changing organizational structures, and changes in technology or major agency processes.
 Supervisors identify needs for individual training and staff development through ongoing dialog between supervisors and employees.
 Staff members consider the key objectives in the agency's strategic plan and self-identify critical skills and knowledge they feel they need in order to successfully complete the objectives.
-The Human Resources department identifies areas of commonality among the staff, and integrates those individual needs with agency-wide training goals.
+The Human Resources department identifies common training needs among the staff to create agency-wide training goals.
 In addition to the self-identified training needs, the Human Resources department evaluates skills identified in each job classification in the agency to determine core competencies among the staff that may need reinforcing.